 Heartburn, or acid reflux, affects 5 million Canadians at least once each week.
 The painful condition, which happens when stomach acid creeps back up where it doesn’t belong, can affect sleep and focus throughout the day.

-Wondering how to stop heartburn pain?
-Thankfully, there are plenty of remedies to cool that throat fire.
-Check out these four below:
+Wondering how to stop heartburn pain naturally?
+Thankfully, there are plenty of remedies to cool that throat fire without medication.
+Check out these five quick ways to relieve heartburn:

 1. Fruits and vegetables

 3. Chewing gum

 Saliva production helps alleviate any acid trying to work its way up.
-Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal and it should help without needing to rely on using an antacid.
+Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal, and it should help without needing to rely on using an antacid.
 Avoid peppermint and spearmint-flavoured gums, which can increase stomach acid production in some people.

 4. Chill out on the booze and cigarettes

 These two vices combined are a sure way to set your throat on fire.
 Nix the cigs, and if you’re out with the boys for a few pints, switch to water before you head home to help settle that gut before bed.